 Sea-state estimates are probably the most complex measurements made from moored buoys and are extremely important to marine forecasters, mariners, ocean engineers and scientists.
 On a buoy, all of the basic wave measurements are derived in some way from the time series of the buoy’s motion.
-NDBC (2003, 2009) provide for complete details on wave measurements made by the United States National Data Buoy Center (NDBC).
+NDBC (2003, 2009) provide for complete details on wave measurements made by the National Oceanic and Atmospheric Administration’s National Data Buoy Center (NOAA-NDBC).

 Sea state is a description of the properties of sea-surface waves at a given time and place.
 This might be given in terms of the wave spectrum, or more simply in terms of the significant wave height and some measure of the wave period (AMS, 2000).
 Many moored buoys provide a measurement of the spectral variance density (Frigaard et al., 1997), which will be referred to as spectral wave density.
 Most buoys derive all non-directional wave parameters, heights and periods, steepness, and so on, from spectral wave densities.
-Furthermore, many buoys measure thedirectional wave spectrum and from that derive mean and principal wave directions, and first and second normalized polar coordinates from the Fourier coefficientsthat centres disseminate through the WMO FM-65 WAVEOB alphanumeric codes (WMO, 2011b, 2011c).
+Furthermore, many buoys measure the spectral directional components defined by the mean l wave direction, the spread, skewness and kurtosis defining the fourFourier coefficients (functionally related to each frequency) that centres disseminate through the WMO FM-65 WAVEOB alphanumeric codes (WMO, 2011b, 2011c).

 4.3.5 Non-directional ocean wave estimates

-Most buoys use accelerometers to measure buoy heave motion.
-Accelerometers, fixed to remain vertical relative to the hull or stabilized parallel to the earth vertical, are used in buoys and make the vast majority of ocean wave measurements.
+Most buoys use accelerometers or motion sensors to measure buoy heave motion.The sensors are, fixed to remain vertical relative to the hull or stabilized parallel to the earth vertical, are used in buoys and make the vast majority of ocean wave measurements.
 Vertical stabilization, when used, is achieved through use of heave, pitch and roll sensor which reference plane is mounted on a gravity-stabilized platform and provides for a natural period in the order of 40 s.
 This type of equipment is expensive, and has a built-in mechanical system for keeping the accelerometer vertical as the buoy and sensor tilt.

 Operational non-directional wave measurement systems report estimates of acceleration or displacement spectra.
 If not directly reported, displacement spectra are derived from acceleration spectra as part of the calculations involved in the shore-side processing of the wave data.
 From these spectra, average wave period, dominant wave period, significant wave height, and steepness are calculated.
 These non-directional wave parameters are defined as follows.